phonegap/phonegap-docs/docs/3-references/stockpile-app/2-search-page.html.md

 		    </f7-list>
 		</form>

-	This new code adds a [block content title](http://framework7.io/vue/content-block-title.html) to the page and an HTML form with some Vue-specific syntax that registers a reference to the `form` component (via [`ref`](https://vuejs.org/v2/guide/components.html#Child-Component-Refs) and specifies an event handler function of `onSubmit` to call on form submission.
-The `prevent` keyword is a [Vue modifier](https://vuejs.org/v2/guide/events.html#Event-Modifiers) that prevents the page from being reloaded on submission (for instance if the user hits enter within the form).
+	This new code adds a [block content title](http://framework7.io/vue/content-block-title.html) to the page and an HTML form with a `GET` method and an `onSubmit()` event handler function.

+    <div class="alert--info">**Note:** The Vue-specific syntax in the `form` element registers a reference to the `form` component via [`ref`](https://vuejs.org/v2/guide/components.html#Child-Component-Refs) and specifies an event handler function of `onSubmit` to call on form submission.
+The `prevent` keyword is a [Vue modifier](https://vuejs.org/v2/guide/events.html#Event-Modifiers) that prevents the page from being reloaded on submission (for instance if the user hits enter within the form).</div>

 2. Now populate the `<f7-list>` with the necessary UI components.